Al-Mushayt

 Al-Mushayt (Arabic: آل مُشَيْط) is a family from the Al-Ghanem branch of the Shahran tribe in Saudi Arabia.
 They are recognized as sheikhs and leaders of the Shahran tribe.
 The family is well known in Khamis Mushait and also in Wadi Bisha, where they are often referred to as Bisha Mushayt.

-Origin

-In the 17th century AH, they migrated from Al-Hamrah, led by Sheikh Salem bin Hussein.
-Many members of his tribe accompanied him to the regions of Shahran near Wadi Bisha, as they were nomadic Bedouins.
-The Al-Mushait family purchased farms in the village of Nu‘man from one of the local Sharifs residing there.
+Lineage

+The Al-Mishait family is one of the families of Al-Ghanoum from Al-Rashid of the Shahran tribe.

+The lineage of Al-Mishait traces back to Mishait bin Salem bin Hussein bin Ibrahim bin Saad bin Muslih bin Ali Al-Ghanoumi Al-Rashidi Al-Shahrani.

+Al-Rashid are the descendants of Ajram bin Nahis bin Afras bin Half bin Aftal, who is Khath'am bin Anmar.

+It is also mentioned that Al-Mishait is one of the branches of the Shahran tribe, but the more likely view is that they belong to Al-Rashid, the descendants of Ajram.